mhwice/doubly-redirect-service/README.md

 The test is structured in two phases:

-1. **Ramp-up phase** – Gradually increases the request rate from 0 to the target RPS over 20 seconds.
+1. **Ramp-up phase** – Gradually increases the request rate from 0 to the target requests-per-second (RPS) over 20 seconds.
 This avoids sudden CPU or resource spikes and allows components like the KV store and workers to warm up.
 2. **Steady-state phase** – Maintains the target rate (e.g., 12,000 RPS) for a defined duration (e.g., 60 seconds).

 To simulate realistic traffic patterns, the 20,000 short links were split into two groups:

-- **Hot links** (20%) – Frequently accessed
+- **Hot links** (20% of 20,000) – Frequently accessed
-- **Cold links** (80%) – Infrequently accessed
+- **Cold links** (80% of 20,000) – Infrequently accessed

 Each request randomly selects from the hot links 80% of the time and from the cold links 20% of the time.
 This skews the traffic distribution to more closely reflect real-world usage, where a small number of popular links receive the majority of traffic.